Gwion Gwion rock paintings: Research

 The discontinuity in artistic styles between the earlier Gwion Gwion and the current Wandjina has been attributed to the severe drought phase that followed the collapse of the wet season in 5,500 BP.
 The Gwion Gwion style art ended around this time, possibly within 500 years.
 The emergence of Wandjina art depicting cloud and rain spirits 3,800 to 4,000 years ago coincides with the end of the "mega-drought" and a return of the rain which gave the region its current climate.
 The research paper's lead author, Hamish McGowan, suggests further investigation into the resulting cultural collapse and the possibility that another ethnic group supplanted the Gwion Gwion artists.
-The chair in Kimberley rock art at the University of Western Australia Peter Veth criticized the research paper for claiming that simultaneous changes in climate patterns and art styles indicates the collapse of a culture.
+The chair in Kimberley rock art at the University of Western Australia Peter Veth criticised the research paper for claiming that simultaneous changes in climate patterns and art styles indicates the collapse of a culture.
 Veth suggested that a climate change coinciding with the change from Gwion Gwion to Wandjina art is coincidence, pointing out that the archaeology of the Kimberley does not show a break in occupation, and that stylistic changes in Aboriginal art have occurred elsewhere in Australia.
 Additionally, the migration of a new ethnic group into the area is unsupported by the linguistics.